meavk/k8s-in-codespaces-routing/README.md

         }
    ```

-This is a possible real world scenario.
-In microservices world it's totally possible for subdomains and different paths on the same domain to served by different applications.
+This is a possible real-world scenario.
+In the microservices world, subdomains and different paths on the same domain can be served by different applications.
 Kubernetes and other microservices frameworks provide such capabilities.
 It's only fair to expect Kubernetes in Codespaces also to provide such capability.
-Next section shows how Codespaces port-forwarding and a Kubernetes `ingress` can be leveraged to implement the same.
+The next section shows how Codespaces port-forwarding and a Kubernetes `ingress` can be leveraged to implement the same.

 ## Routing applications through an `ingress`

 For codespaces, the `host` part of the URL will be dynamically generated by GitHub and it changes from Codespace to Codespace.
-For the scenario described in previous section, requests to `/api/` should be routed to 'IMDB App' and rest to 'IMDB UI`.
+For the scenario described in the previous section, requests to `/api/` should be routed to 'IMDB App' and the rest to 'IMDB UI`.
 Usually, this is easily doable by creating a [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) and adding respective rules.
 This alone wouldn't solve the problem here since the cluster is running on a virtual node inside Codespace.
-The ingress-managed loadbalancer is not directly bound to Codespace host IP.
-This is where Codespaces' port-forwarding comes handy.
+The ingress-managed loadbalancer is not directly bound to the Codespace host IP.
+This is where Codespaces' port-forwarding comes in handy.

-> All changes mentioned in below steps are available as part of commit [Configure routing through ingress.](https://github.com/meavk/k8s-in-codespaces-routing/commit/3494e5945b0cacd64663a144d51d82f5ed85fdbb) for reference.
+> All changes mentioned in the below steps are available as part of commit [Configure routing through ingress.](https://github.com/meavk/k8s-in-codespaces-routing/commit/3494e5945b0cacd64663a144d51d82f5ed85fdbb) for reference.

-1. First requirement for the solution is an ingress controller. `k3d` comes with [Traefik Ingress Controller](https://doc.traefik.io/traefik/providers/kubernetes-ingress/).
-Since Kubernetes in Codespaces has disabled this, a new ingress needs to be setup.
-Add the following code to `.devcontainer/on-create.sh` after `kic cluster deploy` to install latest version of Traefik.
+1. The first requirement for the solution is an ingress controller. `k3d` comes with [Traefik Ingress Controller](https://doc.traefik.io/traefik/providers/kubernetes-ingress/).
+Since Kubernetes in Codespaces has disabled this, a new ingress needs to be set up.
+Add the following code to `.devcontainer/on-create.sh` after `kic cluster deploy` to install the latest version of Traefik.

    > This sample uses Traefik.
 Any other ingress, [Nginx](https://docs.nginx.com/nginx-ingress-controller/) for example, would also work.
 Just have to configure the rest accordingly